Hog Hunting Americus

 Photo: He Is Not A One Shot Kinda Guy @PigProblem

 The highlight of the night was the sheer resilience of one particular Hog.
-“This pig took like nine rounds and a couple more with a rifle from 10 feet away and was still trying to get up,” Clayton said.
+“This pig took like nine chances and a couple more from 10 feet away and was still trying to get up,” Clayton said.
 “I want to have the same resilience that some of these pigs can have.
-It is absolutely amazing to see how mentally and physically tough an animal can be when it wants to live.
+It is absolutely amazing to see how mentally and physically tough an animal can be when it wants to keep going.
 They have a why so they can survive any how.”

 Wild Hogs are notorious for their toughness, but every now and then, we come across one that reminds us just how relentless nature can be.